Mariupol steel mill battle rages as Ukraine repels attacks - NewsBreak

 The Kremlin denied its troops were storming the plant.

-Mariupol’s fall would be a major success for Moscow, depriving Ukraine of a vital port, allowing Russia to establish a land corridor to the Crimean Peninsula, which it seized from Ukraine in 2014, and freeing up troops to fight elsewhere in the Donbas, the eastern industrial region that the Kremlin says is now its chief objective.

-Palamar pleaded with the world to pressure Russia into allowing more civilians to be rescued from the steelworks along with wounded troops.
+A Ukrainian officer leading defenders inside the last Mariupol bastion pleaded with the world to pressure Russia into allowing more civilians to be rescued along with wounded troops.
 About 100 civilians were evacuated over the weekend.

-“Wounded soldiers are dying in agony due to the lack of proper treatment,” he said via video.
+“Wounded soldiers are dying in agony due to the lack of proper treatment,” Capt.
+Sviatoslav Palamar, deputy commander of the Azov Regiment, said in a video statement.

-The Kremlin has demanded the fighters surrender.
-They have refused.
-Russia has also accused them of preventing the civilians from leaving.

-Meanwhile, 10 weeks into the devastating war, Ukraine’s military claimed it recaptured some areas in the south and repelled other attacks in the east, further frustrating Putin’s ambitions after his abortive attempt to seize Kyiv.
-Ukrainian and Russian forces are fighting village by village.

-Radakin told British broadcaster Talk TV that Russia is using missiles and weapons at such a rate that it is in a “logistics war” to keep supplied.
-He added: “This is going to be a hard slog.”

-Fearful of new attacks surrounding Victory Day, the mayor of the western Ukrainian city of Ivano-Frankivsk urged residents to leave for the countryside over the long weekend and warned them not to gather in public places.
+Mariupol’s fall would be a major battlefield success for Moscow, depriving Ukraine of a vital port, allowing Russia to establish a land corridor to the Crimean Peninsula, which it seized from Ukraine in 2014, and freeing up troops to fight elsewhere in the Donbas.

+Some analysts have suggested Putin may use Victory Day to expand what he calls the “special military operation” and declare all-out war.
+That would allow the Russian leader to introduce martial law and mobilize reservists to make up for significant troop losses.
+The Kremlin has dismissed such speculation.

-And the southeastern city of Zaporizhzhia, a key transit point for evacuees from Mariupol, announced a curfew from Sunday evening through Tuesday morning.
+Ahead of Victory Day, the southeastern city of Zaporizhzhia, a key transit point for evacuees from Mariupol, announced a curfew that would be in force from Sunday evening through Tuesday morning.
+Similar long curfews have been put in place in other Ukrainian cities near the front lines for fear of attacks.

-In other developments, Belarus' authoritarian president, Alexander Lukashenko, defended Russia's invasion of Ukraine in an interview with The Associated Press but said he didn't expect the conflict to "drag on this way."
+In other developments, Belarus’ authoritarian president, Alexander Lukashenko, defended Russia’s invasion of Ukraine in an interview Thursday with The Associated Press, but said he didn’t expect the conflict to “drag on this way.”

-Lukashenko, whose country was used by the Russians as a launch pad for the invasion, said Moscow had to act because Kyiv was “provoking" Russia.

 Ukrainian forces said they made some gains on the border of the southern regions of Kherson and Mykolaiv and repelled 11 Russian attacks in the Donetsk and Luhansk regions that make up the Donbas.